schoenkaft/globalprotect-alfred-workflow/README.md

 # GlobalProtect Alfred Workflow

-Alfred v3 workflow to stop or start Palo Alto Networks GlobalProtect VPN client, without having to specify a 'disable reason'.
+Alfred v3* workflow to stop or start Palo Alto Networks GlobalProtect VPN client, without having to specify a 'disable reason'.

-Might also work with older or newer Alfred versions.
+\* _Might work with older or newer Alfred versions._

 ![Screenshot 2021-01-20 at 11 39 10](https://user-images.githubusercontent.com/1607628/105163422-2f8a5300-5b14-11eb-93dd-e56a9ecab436.png)